kmruiz/pottery/docs/_docs/packaging.md

 ## fatJar Artifact

 Generating an executable fatJar is like building a library, as it only requires a JDK, that you already have to run Pottery itself.
-To build a fatJar artifact, specify the `fatjar` output in the `produces` section.
+Fat Jars specify a `main class`, which is the class to be executed when the fat jar is run by the JDK.
+To build a fatJar artifact, specify the `fatjar` output in the `produces` section and a `main-class` specification in the manifest section.
 For example:

 ```yaml
 artifact: